toxyl/ossh/README.md

 You can find all further instructions [here](ansible/README.md).

 ### Manual
 The following assumes that you will use `/etc/ossh` as [data directory](#data-directory).
 If you want something else you need to substitute accordingly and set `path_data` in the config.

-First of all you need to become root (or run everything with `sudo`).
+First of all, you need to become root (or run everything with `sudo`).
 Then get the repo and build the executable:
 ```bash
 git clone https://github.com/Toxyl/ossh.git
 cd ossh